adrian-soch/cam_lidar_framework/Docs/using_external_dataset_with_ros.md

 3. Wait until all the files are parsed
 4. Play the ros bag and manually check the replay is correct in `Rviz2`

 > **Note:** this script assumes there are an equal number of image and pointcloud files.
-AND it assumes the files are in order and sybcronized.
+AND it assumes the files are in order and syncronized.

 ## Part 2: Find the Sensor2Ground Transformation and Crop Box parameters